|

 Enjoy the beauty of the Okefenokee swamp at sunset.

-Take a relaxing and immersive evening tour of the swamp.
+Take a relaxing and immersive evening tour into the swamp.
 See birds heading home to roost and alligators heading out to hunt, hear the frogs start their chorus, and watch as the suns colors put on a show over our dark waters. $25-35 plus $5 parking.
 912-637-5274.

 View Event Details